Thewafflication/pithos-for-windows/README.md

 - Minimal Install: see [redist.txt](https://github.com/TingPing/pithos-for-windows/blob/master/windows/redist.txt).

-Installer requires .net2+ and ran as Admin and only download the most recent version.
+Installer requires .net2+ and ran as Admin.

+Only download the most recent version and if you have used Full installer once only update with Minimal installer.

 Notes
 -----